ckadarla/Interview/senior_manager_pepsico.md

 Strong knowledge of security practices and tools in DevOps, including identity management, vulnerability scanning, and encryption techniques.

-Here is a markdown-formatted file with 50 questions and answers for the Senior Manager - DevOps Engineer role based on the provided job description:

 ```markdown
 # Senior Manager - DevOps Engineer Interview Questions and Answers